 Washington University Law Review, Forthcoming

 Indiana University Robert H. McKinney School of Law Research Paper No. 2014-3

-The prevailing theory of copyright law imagines a marketplace efficiently serving up new works to an undifferentiated world of consumers.
+The standard theory of copyright law imagines a marketplace efficiently serving up new works to an undifferentiated world of consumers.
 Yet the reality is that all consumers are not equal.
-The majority of the world’s people experience copyright law not as a boon to consumer choice, but as a barrier to acquiring knowledge and taking part in cultural life.
-The resulting patterns of privilege and disadvantage, moreover, reinforce and perpetuate preexisting social divides.
 Class and culture combine to explain who wins, and who loses, from copyright protection.
-Along the dimension of class, the insight is that just because new works are created does not mean that most people can afford them.
-Copyright protection inflates the price of cultural works, with implications for cultural participation and distributive justice, as well as economic efficiency.
-Along the dimension of culture, the insight is that is not enough for copyright theory to speak generally of new works; it matters crucially what language those works are created in.
-Copyright is likely to be an ineffective incentive system for the production of works in “neglected languages” – those spoken predominantly by poor people.
-This article highlights and explores these relationships between copyright and social inequality, offering a new perspective on what is at stake in debates over copyright reform.
+Along the dimension of class, the inequality insight reminds us just because new works are created does not mean that most people can afford them, and calls for new attention to problems of affordability.
+Copyright protection inflates the price of books, with implications for distributive justice, democratic culture, and economic efficiency.
+Along the dimension of culture, the inequality insight points out that it is not enough for copyright theory to speak generally of new works; it matters crucially what languages those works are being created in.
+Copyright protection is likely to be an ineffective incentive system for the production of works in “neglected languages” spoken predominantly by poor people.
+This Article highlights and explores these relationships between copyright and social inequality, offering a new perspective on what is at stake in debates over copyright reform.

 Keywords: copyright, neglected languages, publishing, inequalityAccepted Paper Series

 Date posted: February 20, 2014 ; Last revised: September 10, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo3 in 0.406 seconds